Chip 'n Dale: Rescue Rangers (TV series): Video on demand

 The series was released on Amazon Video in 2013 and was free for Amazon Prime members.
 However, it was unavailable for some time.
 The series was brought back to Amazon Instant Video in the United States in 2016, being currently available for purchase in SD and HD.

 The complete series is also currently available for purchase in SD and HD on iTunes and Google Play (Volume 2 on Google Play is only available in SD), also released in 2016.

 The complete series was released alongside the release of Disney's streaming service Disney+ on November 12, 2019.
 There, it is cropped to 16:9 widescreen format, unlike the Blu-ray release (which retains its original aspect ratio).

-Blu-ray releases
+Blu-ray release

-Walt Disney Studios Home Entertainment has released the entire series on Blu-ray Disc in a 2022 multi-region, high definition six-disc set, keeping its original image ratio (1.33:1).
-All episodes have been scanned from the original negatives, except episode 32 of season 2 "Prehysterical Pet" whose negatives could not be located.
-They are not sorted in the original airing order, nor the intended chronological order (e.g., the pilot episodes "Rescue Rangers to the Rescue - parts 1-5" are on disc 4).
+Walt Disney Studios Home Entertainment released the complete series on Blu-ray Disc in 2022, on a multi-region, high definition six-disc set, keeping its original image ratio (1.33:1).
+All episodes have been scanned from the original 35mm film negatives, except episode 32 of season 2, "Prehysterical Pet", whose negatives could not be located (the episode on disc was upscaled from standard definition tape).
+Episode are not sorted by their original airing date order nor in some cases chronological story order (e.g., the pilot episodes "Rescue Rangers to the Rescue - parts 1-5" are on disc 4).
+The release omits a listing of the 65 episode names, as they're not physically printed on the discs, paper insert or cover.